David Marshall (Singaporean politician): Post-World War II career

-In August 1946, the Secretary of State for the Colonies George Hall stated that they would be repudiating civil liability claims made by SVC volunteers.
-The WPA responded by informing the governor of Singapore Franklin Gimson in November that the liability claims were still in force as they had not been repealed, and asked Gimson to set up a tribunal.
-Marshall stated in an interview with The Straits Times that Gimson was talking to the Attorney-General John Davies, but that "we have not heard from the Governor since then [but were] awaiting his promised communication."
+In August 1946, the Secretary of State for the Colonies George Hall stated that they would repudiate civil liability claims made by SVC volunteers.
+In response, the WPA informed governor Franklin Gimson in November that the liability claims were still in force as they had not been repealed and asked Gimson to set up a tribunal.
+Marshall stated in an interview with The Straits Times that Gimson was talking to attorney-general John Davies, but that "we have not heard from the Governor since then [but were] awaiting his promised communication."
 In March 1947, he sent a letter on behalf of the WPA to the Secretary of State for the Colonies Arthur Creech Jones, writing: "I must be forgiven if I sometimes gather the impression that there is no government in this colony, only a bureaucracy of lazy clerks."

-From the late 1940s to early 1950s, Marshall's law career would prove to be successful, and he would become well known as a prominent lawyer.
-In January 1950, he decided that he wanted to fufil his original plan to study medicine, and went to the University of Sydney in Australia after getting a correspondence from them; at that point, he was a partner with Allen & Gledhill.
-After reaching Australia, he travelled to Perth first to see his family, where he met a psychiatrist who worked at the Royal Perth Hospital called White.
+From the late 1940s to early 1950s, Marshall's law career proved to be successful, and he became recognised as a prominent lawyer.
+In January 1950, by then a partner with Allen & Gledhill, Marshall decided to pursue his original goal of studying medicine.
+After receiving a correspondence from the University of Sydney, Marshall traveled to Australia to explore this possibility.
+Upon arrival, he visited his family in Perth, where he met a psychiatrist called White.
 (Note: Marshall could not recall his full name, and refers to him only as "White".)
-Marshall asked White for advice as he wanted to study psychiatry, and was given some books about the concept of time by him to read.
-After reading the books, Marshall could not understand the concepts presented in psychiatry, and decided that he was to return to his law career in Singapore instead.
-He had received a letter by Ramsay Wilson of Battenberg and Talma while in Australia, and returned to Singapore as a junior partner with their firm on 26 January 1950; he had resigned from Allen & Gledhill when he left to Australia.
+Marshall sought White's advice about specialising in psychiatry, and was provided with several books on psychiatric theories, particularly relating to the concept of time, for him to read.
+After reading them, Marshall found the subject difficult to grasp and concluded that psychiatry was not for him.
+Marshall subsequently abandoned his plans to study medicine and decided to return to his law career in Singapore; he had received a letter from Battenberg and Talma and joined them on 26 January 1950 as a junior partner.

+Despite a slow return to his legal practice, by the end of 1950, Marshall had made over S$66,000 for Battenberg and Talma.
+From 1951 to 1954, his monthly earnings was around S$11,300, which was among the highest pay for a lawyer for the time.
+In August 1953, amidst a thriving law practice, he entered a new partnership agreement with the firm, but by the end of the year he faced challenges with them.
+There were discussions in 1954 of disbanding Marshall's partnership; the firm's partners did not appreciate his "undignified relations with the masses" as he became more involved with politics.
+He eventually left the firm in March 1955.

 In October 1993, Marshall joined Drew & Napier.